AWS and Cloudanix team co-authored this blog: Real-Time Threat and Anomaly Detection for Workloads on AWS

 Security as a Growth Enabler: GRC Maturity and Building Trust with Andy Welch

-Fractional CISO Andy Welch shares how to turn security from a blocker into a business enabler, mature GRC programs, and overcome vendor sprawl through architecture-first thinking.
+Fractional CISO Andy Welch shares how to turn security into a business enabler, mature GRC programs, and overcome vendor sprawl.

 Security programs that struggle share a common trait: they operate in isolation from the business.
 The ones that thrive are deeply embedded in business strategy, viewed not as gatekeepers but as partners who help organizations grow securely.